 The most accurate form of X-ray imaging currently available is the CT scan, commonly known as a CAT scan.
 Our office uses the most technologically advanced type of CAT scanner – the Cone Beam CT scanner (CBCT).
-It can be converted to the many commonly used software programs available for analysis by Dr. Allen and Dr. Mraule.
+It can be converted to the many commonly used software programs available for analysis by Dr. Allen.
 CBCT scanners use significantly less radiation and provide very detailed, three-dimensional images that can accurately measure the height and width of available bone, as well as locate the nearby anatomic structures (such as the maxillary sinuses and mandibular nerves) that the surgeon must be mindful of during surgery.

 Used With Implant Surgery